Luis Zubeldía: International

 Zubeldía represented Argentina at under-17 and under-20 levels.
-He played for the former in the 1997 FIFA U-17 World Championship, and the latter in the 1999 FIFA U-20 World Cup and the 2001 South American U-20 Championship.
+He played for the former in the 1997 FIFA U-17 World Championship, and the latter in the 1999 FIFA World Youth Championship and the 2001 South American U-20 Championship.

 Managing career

 Lanús

 After retiring, Zubeldía joined the staff of Ramón Cabrero at his main club Lanús, as an assistant.
 In June 2008, he was announced as manager of the club in the place of Cabrero; at the age of 27, making him the youngest coach in the history of the Argentine Primera División.

 After leading the team to fourth place in the 2008 Apertura Tournament and qualifying to the 2009 Copa Libertadores, Lanús' Zubeldía ended the 2009 Clausura Tournament in third place.
 Under his technical leadership, Lanus finished the 2008–09 season with a total of 75 points, the best record in club's history so far.

 On 15 November 2010, Zubeldía resigned and was replaced by Gabriel Schürrer.